 I didn’t foresee this one event would put me on track to get rid of pain and regain control of my aching, weak body.

 And, within a couple of weeks post-op, I knew it.

 Here’s everything you need to know about having an umbilical hernia repair with mesh so you can decide if this procedure is right for you.

 Do you want to learn more about umbilical hernias?
 Download your FREE copy of “The Beginner’s Guide to Umbilical Hernia Repair.”

 An umbilical hernia is when your intestines start to come through your abdominal wall near the belly button area.
 Plainly stated, it’s when you have an “outie” where you used to have an “innie.”
 The bulge can be sensitive and sometimes painful.

 While there are several types of hernias, umbilical hernias only happen near the belly button.
 According to the Mayo Clinic, they are common in babies and can often heal on their own.
-However, with anyone age 4 or older, umbilical hernia repair often requires surgery.
+However, with anyone aged 4 or older, umbilical hernia repair often requires surgery.

 What Causes an Umbilical Hernia?

-You might be wondering, What on earth could happen to make my intestines start to come through my abdominal wall?!
+Maybe you’re wondering, What on earth could happen to make my intestines start to come through my abdominal wall?!